 • Fruit – Use any fresh berries or fruit you like.

-• Chocolate – Optional if you would like a chocolate drizzle over the cake, as I did.
+• Chocolate – Optional if you want a chocolate drizzle over the cake, as I did.

 Gluten free icebox cake photos of steps 1 and 2.

-Step 1: For best results, line a bread loaf tin with wax paper.
+Step 1: Line a bread loaf tin with wax paper for best results.
 Let the paper overhang the sides so it is easy to remove the cake from the pan.
 You can also make this in a square shape by using an 8×8 pan.

 Gluten free icebox cake photos of steps 3 and 4.

-Step 3: If you use my homemade whipped cream recipe below, whip it up now.
+Step 3: If you use my homemade whipped cream recipe below, whip it up in a stand mixer or with an electric mixer now.

 piping whipped cream onto the gluten free graham crackers